 Massive beauty YouTuber James Charles called out Wet n Wild Beauty on Saturday, accusing the makeup brand of copying the 39- pan eyeshadow palette he released last year.

-Wet n Wild showcased the first glimpse of its new “40 Palette” at RuPaul’s DragCon this weekend and announced that the product will be available for purchase online this fall.
+Wet n Wild excited several makeup lovers when it showcased the first glimpse of its new “40 Palette” at RuPaul’s DragCon this weekend.
+In an announcement post, the company said the product will be available for purchase online this fall.

-After the brand tweeted out an image of the palette, beauty fans quickly noticed similarities between their new launch and the James Charles Pallete, which he created with the makeup brand Morphe.
+After the brand tweeted out an image of the palette, beauty fans quickly noticed similarities between the new launch and the James Charles Pallete, which he created with the makeup brand Morphe.